 A few questions keep arising.
 The first is, “Which problem are we trying to solve?”
 Is it a lack of choice?
 Personally, I’ve never heard this issue raised by anyone.
 Neither have my colleagues.
 We can’t really understand the embrace of choice, since there is no research to suggest a choice of courses improves completion rates – the current reductionist obsession of our education system.
 The second major question is, “Why are English teachers at the cutting edge of curricular change?”
 We look to our colleagues in math and science with envy.
 All they have to do is move a few modular deck chairs.
 Social studies?
 They get rid of Social Studies 11 and enjoy their electives.
 So why are we on a crusade?
 Is that what most English teachers want?

 Overall, I’d like the government to reconsider the English 10 to 12 curricula.
 We face so many other more important issues at the secondary level.
-A lack of resources, no scope-and-sequence of skills, and a “wild west” of text choices all come to mind.
+A general lack of resources, no scope-and-sequence of skills, and a “wild west” of text choices all come to mind.
 A whole slew of new courses – courses we’d be building largely from scratch – is the last thing we need.